‹ All Posts

 Cat VI

-Based on 4,385 roll calls with a recorded lowest-selected category.
+Based on 4,239 roll calls with a recorded lowest-selected category.
 Roll call walks Cat I first, Cat VI last.

 Why the Restrictions Exist

-Short version: Congress and DoW policy treat full retirees as continuously affiliated with the military and entitled to use the system worldwide.
+Short version: Congress and DoD policy treat full retirees as continuously affiliated with the military and entitled to use the system worldwide.
 Gray-area retirees haven't yet started drawing retirement pay and aren't formally retired in the traditional sense — they have eligibility for retirement-related benefits but are otherwise civilians from a transportation-policy standpoint.
 100% DAVs are veterans whose service ended (often via medical separation rather than full retirement) and whose Space-A access was added by Congress with the same geographic limits.

 Find out if you can fly Space-A.